ICTeam28/ProgramAnalysis/summaries/analysis/introduction_to_dynamic_compilation.md

 ===========================
 Compiled langauges' main benefits lies in performance.
 Through compiling the entire program in one go, the compiler can devote as much time as necessary to analyse the program and make optimisations.
-Howeevr, small changes in the program source code can require recompilation of the entire program - a process which grows exponentially with code complexity.
+However, small changes in the program source code can require recompilation of the entire program - a process which grows exponentially with code complexity.